KillahPotatoes/KP-Liberation/Missionframework/modules/11_permission/README.md

 Calls KPLIB_fnc_permission_saveData to add the module data to the save array

 **KPLIB_permission_newPH** (server side)
-EMitted when a new permission handler is registered
+Calls KPLIB_fnc_permission_initDefault to add the permission to the default permissions

+**GetInMan** (client side)
+Calls KPLIB_fnc_permission_checkVehiclePermission and checks the player permission for the entered vehicle

+**SeatSwitchedMan** (client side)
+Calls KPLIB_fnc_permission_checkVehiclePermission and checks the player permission for the entered vehicle

 ### Emitted events
 **KPLIB_permission_newPH** (server side)
-EMitted when a new permission handler is registered
+Emitted when a new permission handler is registered

 ### Functions
 * KPLIB_fnc_permission_addPermissionHandler